TriKro/rsb-content/part4-evaluative_market_experiment/4-evaluative-market-experiment.md

 ![](/assets/framework---lean-startup-playbook---evaluative-market-experiment.png)

-Life is an experiment in which you may fail or succeed.
-Explore more, expect least.
+"Life is an experiment in which you may fail or succeed.
+Explore more, expect least."

 —_Santosh Kalwar_